visortelle/dekaf.io/site/docs/consume/index.md

 # Consume Messages

-Dekaf allows you to consume and display Apache Pulsar topic data by using consumer sessions.
+Dekaf allows you to explore Apache Pulsar topic data by using **consumer sessions**.

 ## Features